BagasDwiSantosa/MyPertaminaUnfaedah/README.md

-# -MyPertaminaUnfaedah
+# MyPertaminaUnfaedah
-Crawling Preprocessing and Clustering with K-Means
+Crawling Twitter, Preprocessing, Clustering with K-Means, and Coherence Score